saitaiky/notebook/docs/docs/other/self-help/productivity.md

 Divide your day into different session to work on different tasks based on your level of productivity

-:::caution The right goal is to allocate your year optimally, not your day Don’t fall into the trap of productivity porn—chasing productivity for its own sake isn’t helpful Working on the right problem stead of squeezing out every second to work on the wrong thing.
+:::warning The right goal is to allocate your year optimally, not your day Don’t fall into the trap of productivity porn—chasing productivity for its own sake isn’t helpful Working on the right problem stead of squeezing out every second to work on the wrong thing.
 :::